That’s me. I’m a gray-haired mama and an ink-stained wretch. I’m also:

 A survivor of suicides.
 A journalist for MadinAmerica.com.
 A former arts writer at the Albany Times Union.
 A lover of movies and former critic for the Houston Chronicle.

-A player at (not of) the violin.
+A player of jazz fiddle.
 A singer of alto lines.
 A person of faith who believes that God loves without discriminating, and guess what, so should we.

 A dabbler in plays.
 And an author of books:

 1. Figuring Shit Out: Love, Laughter, Suicide, and Survival, about my husband, who died in 2011, and me and my kids, who didn’t, and shit, which I deal with, and life, which proceeds with blessings.
 2014 Behler Publications.

 2. House of Holy Fools: A Family Portrait in Six Cracked Parts, about my childhood family, who died in 1992-1994.
 2004 Lulu Press.

 3. Fritz Kreisler: Love’s Sorrow, Love’s Joy, about the Austrian violinist-composer who died in 1962.
 1998 Amadeus Press.

 While we’re at it, here’s a story I did for “The Moth”: https://themoth.org/stories/the-weight-of-a-ring.